SansGuidon/bookmarks/README.md

 * [Eric Jorgenson](https://medium.com/evergreen-business-weekly/lets-stop-communicating-like-minions-evergreen-business-weekly-3-internal-communication-97a9705eb71a) - (2015) Secrets to Perfecting Organizational Communication—Evergreen Business Weekly 3: Internal Communication | If the members of the team cannot communicate, isolation limits their potential.
 > Overcommunicate in all ways, all the time.
 There is no such thing as too much communication.
 When you think you’ve communicated something too much, you’re probably just beginning to get through.
 * [Eser Gozcu](https://hackernoon.com/devops-behind-scenes-817d586a1548) - (2018) DevOps and Behind the Scenes | BEST EFFORT != BEST PRACTICE | DevOps starts with a real communication.
 Moving towards a common goal requires social engineering
-* [Wikipedia](https://en.wikipedia.org/wiki/Nonviolent_Communication) - Nonviolent Communication - an approach to nonviolent living based on the idea that all human beings have the capacity for compassion and only resort to violence or behavior that harms themselves and others when they do not recognize more effective strategies for meeting needs
+* [Nonviolent Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) - an approach to nonviolent living based on the idea that all human beings have the capacity for compassion and only resort to violence or behavior that harms themselves and others when they do not recognize more effective strategies for meeting needs
 * [Alex Naoumidis](https://www.themindsetapp.com/musk-letter/) - (2018) Elon Musk reveals his productivity rules in a letter he sent to Tesla employees
 > - Get of all large meetings, unless you’re certain they are providing value to the whole audience, in which case keep them very short.
 > - Also get rid of frequent meetings